Amith-Sathyan/Business-Analytics-Project/README.md

 This repository contains the code and analysis used to produce the results presented in the Dissertation

 ## Contents
--'BAproject.ipynb' -- Jupyter notebook containing data preprocessing, analysis, and result generation -'README.md' -- instructions and dataset information.
+-- 'BAproject.ipynb' - Jupyter notebook containing data preprocessing, analysis, and result generation -- 'README.md' - instructions and dataset information.

 ## Dataset
 The dataset used in this study is derived from the *Amazon Reviews 2023* dataset, published and hosted on AWS.